 This course is for anyone who enjoys music and would like to understand more about its development, the composers and their social context.

-Classes are in the Victoria hall with its excellent sound system.
+Classes are in the Victoria Hall with its excellent sound system.
 The lectures will be accompanied throughout by audio excerpts from key works.

-- Autumn Term: 15 September - 08 December (Half Term 27 Oct)
+- 15 September - 08 December 2021 (Half term Wednesday 27 October)

 - Concessions: £10 (contact the office for details)